Torsion primes for elliptic curves over degree 8 number fields: Abstract

 \section{Abstract}

+Let $d\geq 1$ be an integer and let $p$ be a rational prime.
+Recall that $p$ is a torsion prime of degree $d$ if there exists an elliptic curve $E$ over a degree $d$ number field $K$ such that $E$ has a $K$-rational point of order $p$.
 Derickx, Kamienny, Stein and Stoll \cite{derickx2021torsion} have computed the torsion primes of degrees 4, 5, 6 and 7.
-We verify that the techniques used in \cite{derickx2021torsion} can be extended to determine the torsion primes of degree 8, subsequently providing a proof of \cite[Theorem 3.4]{khawaja2022fermats}.
+We verify that the techniques used in \cite{derickx2021torsion} can be extended to determine the torsion primes of degree 8.